shakfu/py-js/README.md

 The common objective in these externals is to help you use and distribute your python code and libraries in your Max applications.
 Many can be considered experimental, with 80% of development time going to the first two externals (`py` and `pyjs`).
 Please see below for an overview and feature comparison.

-At the time of this writing, and since the switch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base), the project **is compatible with Apple Silicon-based machines** but intentionally only produces 'native' (`x86_64` or `arm64`) externals with no plans for 'fat' or universal externals to serve both architectures.
+At the time of this writing, and since the switch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base), the project has the following compatibility:

+- macOS: both and x86_64 and Apple Silicon compatible.
+Note that the project intentionally only produces 'native' (`x86_64` or `arm64`) externals with no plans for 'fat' or universal externals to serve both architectures.
 You can download codesigned, notarized `x86_64`-based and `arm64`-based python3 externals from the [releases](https://github.com/shakfu/py-js/releases) section.

+- Windows: win32 support was recently provided, and currently all Python3 externals and also the `pktpy` projects build without issues on Windows.
+The only caveat is that as of this writing python3 externals are dynamically linked to the local Python3 `.dll` and are therefore not relocatable.
+This constraint will be hopefully addressed in future iterations.
+The `pktpy` external, however, is fully portable and self-contained.

 This README will mostly cover the first two mature externals (`py.mxo` and `pyjs.mxo`) and their many build variations available via a custom python-based build system which was specifically developed to cater for different scenerios of packaging and deploying the externals in Max packages and standalones.